 Violation of any of the conduct guidelines may result in a warning notice, suspension, probation, or termination from the program.
+Certain conduct violations or code of conduct violations will result in immediate drop from the program.

 Academic Dishonesty

 The maintenance of academic integrity and quality education is the responsibility of each student within Angeles Institute.
 Cheating or plagiarism in connection with a program at Angeles Institute is an offense for which a student will be expelled.
 Academic dishonesty is an especially serious offense and diminishes the quality of knowledge and defrauds those who depend on the knowledge received (i.e., future employer, patient, clinical facilities, etc.).